Gaara95/website/arduino_basics_robot/5motors.md

 That way we can control which way the motor spins and turn it on and off.

 ```
+/*
-//makes a DC motor spin one direction for a second then the other
+ makes two DC motors spin one direction for a second then the other

+ Note: The L293D has "motor-enable" pins, these are used to turn on and off the motors
+ you an also control the speed of the motors by sending a PWM to these pins.
+ For this example give the enable pins 5 volts.

+ If you board doesn't have these pin or they are shorted to power
+ and you don't want to do speed control stuff then you don't need to give them power.
+*/

-//assign the motor controller pins
+// assign the motor controller pins
-int ea = 0; //enable motor a
-int a1 = 1; //motor a pin 1
+int a1 = 2; // motor a pin 1
-int a2 = 2; //motor a pin 2
+int a2 = 3; // motor a pin 2
-int V = 3; //power to the motor controller
+int b1 = 4; // motor b pin 1
-int G = 4; //ground to the motor controller
+int b2 = 5; // motor b pin 2

 void setup() {
-  //setup the motor controller pins
+  // setup the motor controller pins
-  pinMode(ea, OUTPUT); //enable motor a is an output
   pinMode(a1, OUTPUT);
   pinMode(a2, OUTPUT);
+  pinMode(b1, OUTPUT);
-  pinMode(V, OUTPUT);
+  pinMode(b2, OUTPUT);
-  pinMode(G, INPUT);

-  digitalWrite(ea, HIGH); //turn on motor a
-  //power on the controller board
-  digitalWrite(V, HIGH);
-  digitalWrite(G, LOW);
 }

 void loop() {
-  //turn on pin 1 and turn off pin 2
+  // turn on pin 1 and turn off pin 2
-  //the motor spins one way
+  // the motors spins one way
   digitalWrite(a1, HIGH);
   digitalWrite(a2, LOW);
+  digitalWrite(b1, HIGH);
+  digitalWrite(b2, LOW);
-  delay(1000); //let it spin for a second
+  delay(1000); // let it spin for a second
-  //turn off pin 1 and turn on pin 2
+  // turn off pin 1 and turn on pin 2
-  //the motor spins the other way
+  // the motors spins the other way
   digitalWrite(a1, LOW);
   digitalWrite(a2, HIGH);
+  digitalWrite(b1, LOW);
+  digitalWrite(b2, HIGH);
-  delay(1000); //let it spin for a second
+  delay(1000); // let it spin for a second
 }
 ```
 How does this work?

-We enable one motor and set *motor pin1* and *motor pin2* as outputs, and use pins 3 and 4 on the Arduino to power the motor driver, not the motors, since the L293D chip only needs 20 milliamps to function:
+We set *a1, a2, b1, and b2* as outputs, *a1* and *a2* are for the first motor
+and *b1* and *b2* are for the other motor:
 ```
 void setup() {
-  //setup the motor controller pins
+  // setup the motor controller pins
-  pinMode(ea, OUTPUT); //enable motor a is an output
   pinMode(a1, OUTPUT);
   pinMode(a2, OUTPUT);
+  pinMode(b1, OUTPUT);
-  pinMode(V, OUTPUT);
+  pinMode(b2, OUTPUT);
-  pinMode(G, INPUT);

-  digitalWrite(ea, HIGH); //turn on motor a
-  //power on the controller board
-  digitalWrite(V, HIGH);
-  digitalWrite(G, LOW);
 }
 ```
-Then in the loop we just spin the motor one way for a second, then the other way for a second:
+Then in the loop we just spin the motors one way for a second, then the other way for a second:
 ```
 void loop() {
-  //turn on pin 1 and turn off pin 2
+  // turn on pin 1 and turn off pin 2
-  //the motor spins one way
+  // the motors spins one way
   digitalWrite(a1, HIGH);
   digitalWrite(a2, LOW);
+  digitalWrite(b1, HIGH);
+  digitalWrite(b2, LOW);
-  delay(1000); //let it spin for a second
+  delay(1000); // let it spin for a second
-  //turn off pin 1 and turn on pin 2
+  // turn off pin 1 and turn on pin 2
-  //the motor spins the other way
+  // the motors spins the other way
   digitalWrite(a1, LOW);
   digitalWrite(a2, HIGH);
+  digitalWrite(b1, LOW);
+  digitalWrite(b2, HIGH);
-  delay(1000); //let it spin for a second
+  delay(1000); // let it spin for a second
 }
 ```
 ##### Licensing: